 “Water is a key resource for Port Elizabeth; essential for its people and industrial production.
 We believe that restoring the degraded landscapes upstream can help us secure that resource.”

-John D. Liu Filmmaker and Ecologist
+John D. Liu Filmmaker

 “It’s possible to rehabilitate large-scale damaged ecosystems.
 So if we can rehabilitate large-scale damaged ecosystems – why don’t we do that?”